mjbradvica/ChainStrategy/README.md

 }
 ```

 Start a chain by injecting an IChainFactory into a service.
-Call the Execute method and pass a payload object.
+Call the Execute method, and pass a payload object.

 ```csharp
 public class IMyService